mariazevedo88/travels-java-api/README.md

 ### Execution

 You need to have **PostgreSQL 9.6.17 or above** installed on your machine to run the API on `dev` profile.
-After installed, on the `pgAdmin` create a database named `financial`.
+After installed, on the `pgAdmin` create a database named `travels`.
 If you don't have `pgAdmin` installed you can run on the `psql` console the follow command:

 ```sql
 CREATE database travels;